The Democratic Backsliding Analysis Project

 3. Paper readers are not persuaded the analysis is correct.

 Resolve by take an airtight approach to the analysis argument.
 Use of MECE Issue Trees should help greatly, since if applied correctly that is automatically airtight.
-If the model can mimic graph behavior, makes structural sense, and gives deep insights that fit the literature well, then the model should persuade readers the analysis is correct, because as far as we know, the model IS correct.
-To maximize correctness, use MECE, SFDs, system dynamics modelingh, and agent based modeling as needed.
+If the model can mimic graph behavior, makes structural sense, and gives deep insights that fit the literature well, then the model should persuade readers the analysis is correct.
+To maximize correctness, use MECE, SFDs, system dynamics modeling, and agent based modeling as needed.

 4. The analyst, Jack, is new to agent based modeling.